 Have ripe bananas?
 Want a tasty sweet filling treat with low effort but nice fluffy results?
-Try out this recipe yourself and enjoy the afternoon with a warm mug of tea or pair it up with a freshly brewed cup of coffee!
+Try out this No knead Banana Raisin Bread recipe yourself and enjoy the afternoon with a warm mug of tea or pair it up with a freshly brewed cup of coffee!
 This banana to raisin bread recipe just needs a few ingredients and makes a balanced sweet bread that you’ll surely take delight in!

 Banana Production in the Philippines